13 hacks that will massively increase your productivity

-Although getting up early might leave you feeling a bit groggy initially (try Sleepcycle if this is a problem for you!), you should find that it gets easier and easier to fall asleep at night when your body clock gets used to being kickstarted at the same time each day.
+Getting up early might leave you feeling a bit groggy initially (try Sleepcycle if this is a problem for you!), but you should find that it gets easier and easier to fall asleep at night when your body clock gets used to being kickstarted at the same time each day.

 If you tend to be on your phone/computer/iPad a lot in the evenings, make sure you make a point of putting them away 30 mins before you go to bed.

 The blue light that emits from electric devices tricks your brain into thinking it's still day time, making it more difficult to fall asleep if you're using them late at night.

 Also, try installing F.lux, which is a piece of software that gives your screen a much warmer light (which is kinder to your eyes/brain).
-Most new phone now have a night mode too, which essentially does the same thing.
+Most new phones now have a night mode too, which essentially does the same thing.

 As well as regulating your sleep pattern, eating your meals and snacks around the same time each day will work wonders for both your digestive system and productivity levels.

 Stick to eating brain fuel foods that don't make you crash and feel rubbish an hour later, and if possible, factor in 15–30 mins of exercise each day – even if this is just a brisk walk round the block before you sit down at your desk, or ditching the bus to walk to the library and get your heart going.

 Check out our guide to keeping fit on a budget for more inspiration.

 Set achievable goals